vidarsh/AI-Powered_Applications_Showcase/README.md

-# ApplicationsOfAI_Project
+ApplicationsOfAI_Project
 Prediction of disease/diagnosis of patients using reviews submitted for medicines using LSTM and Bi-LSTM.
-The training data is available at  https://archive.ics.uci.edu/ml/datasets/Drug+Review+Dataset+%28Drugs.com%29
+The training data is available at  https://drive.google.com/file/d/1zf8rdJz2ML7KZQMNktr6ZqShOIfbDSjN/view?usp=drive_link

-Siddhant Saxena   102015116  3NC5